 When someone commits a crime with a firearm in this state, if that person is convicted, the “10-20-Life” sentencing enhancement can be imposed.

-You’re about to learn exactly how the sentencing enhancement is applied – and what you should do if you are accused of using a firearm to commit a crime in the state of California, and how an assault and battery law firm can help.
+You’re about to learn exactly how the sentencing enhancement is applied, what you should do if you are accused of using a firearm to commit a crime in the state of California, and how an assault and battery law firm can help.

 Some California firearm laws restrict an individual’s right to possess a firearm.
 Other state laws penalize those who have used firearms to commit crimes.